 You are also probably aware that Moore, a former chief justice, cannot be trusted to do the basic responsibility of that job—follow the law—if elected.
 He was removed from the job in 2004 for defying a federal court order to remove a granite Ten Commandment monument he had placed in a public building.

-You also may have heard that Moore made a point of taking a horse to the polling place where he voted on Tuesday.
+You also may have heard that not only did Roy Moore once made a weird tour around the state with that monument in the back of a truck, and he made a point of taking a horse to the polling place where he voted on Tuesday.

 So, with all that insanity streaming out of Moore, it’s a good thing then that Alabama Democrats have put up a fine, more rational alternative candidate, right?